Frumentius

-He was ethnically a Phoenician, according to Rufinus, born in Tyre, modern day Lebanon.
-As a boy, he was captured with his brother, and they became slaves to the King of Axum.
+He was a native of Phoenicia, born in Tyre, modern day Lebanon.
+As a boy, he was captured with his brother on a voyage, and they became slaves to the King of Axum.
 He freed them shortly before his death, and they were invited to educate his young heir.
 They also began to teach Christianity in the region.
 Later, Frumentius traveled to Alexandria, Egypt, where he appealed to have a bishop appointed and missionary priests sent south to Axum.
 Thereafter, he was appointed bishop and established the Church in Ethiopia, converting many local people, as well as the king.
 His appointment began a tradition that the Patriarch of Alexandria appoint the bishops of Ethiopia.